prog4biol/pfb2019/problemsets/Python_02_problemset.md

 2. How about 'TTT'?

-3. Save the DNA string to a variable and do [1 and 2](https://github.com/prog4biol/pfb2018#membership-operators) again.
+3. If you didn't already save the DNA string to a variable, do that now and redo [1 and 2](https://github.com/prog4biol/pfb2018#membership-operators).

 4. In the interpretor use `bool` to test a variety of values like '', 0, 0.0, FALSE, false, True, true, 'True', 'False' to see if they evalue to True or False.